IBM/vision-terraform/README.md

 ## Deployment Architecture

-This provisions a dedicated instance of PowerAI Vision Trial Edition in IBM Cloud utilizing IBM Cloud Schematics.
+This provisions a dedicated instance of PowerAI Vision Trial Edition in IBM Cloud utilizing IBM Cloud Schematics or with standalone Terraform.

 Once created, its public IP address along with a username and password to log into the application will be displayed for easy access.